 Wash your face twice daily.
 Wait!
 Don’t skip this paragraph.
 I know this seems like it should go without saying, but hear me out.
 All too often, people aren’t doing it right.
 When washing your face, you need to make certain to use warm water, NOT HOT!
 Washing with water that’s too hot can irritate the skin, cause it to produce too much oil, and make everything worse.
+You want to get rid of blackheads, not cause more.
 You also need to make sure to use a gentle cleanser.
 It’s your face, not the grill of a truck that just drove through 200 miles of bug clouds.
 Look for products like Neutrogena Extra Gentle Cleanser, Cetaphil Gentle Skin Cleanser, or Eucerin Sensitive Skin Hydrating Cleanser.
 Finally, go easy when washing your face.
 Use your fingertips and rub gently in a circular motion.
 Being too aggressive with your skin can cause irritation and make things worse.

 Use an exfoliant.
 Anyone, regardless of gender, who’s prone to blackheads should be using an exfoliant.
 Skin cells, as mentioned earlier, are one of the main ingredients in blackheads.
 Using an exfoliant will help you to remove the old dead cells before they end up in your pores.
 Exfoliating can also help to reduce the ridges of skin around your pores.
 Not only will this make them less likely to clog, it will also reduce their appearance.
 It’s a win-win.
 Because exfoliating is kinda tough on the skin, it should only be done once every five days to a week.
 When you do exfoliate, be careful!
 You’re basically sanding your face.
 If you get too aggressive, you can damage the skin and cause yourself more problems.
 After applying your exfoliant, use the tips of your fingers to massage your face in small, circular motions and be more gentle than you believe is necessary.
 After you’ve done it a few times, increase or decrease pressure as you see fit.

 After exfoliating, apply a pore strip.
 In all honesty, I think pore strips are kinda gross.
 When you get as many blackheads on your nose as I do, the strips can look rather nightmarish after being removed.
 I remember an old commercial for them wherein a girl looked at a used one she was holding and said something to the effect of “It looks like a tiny forest!”.
 All I can say to that is: truth in advertising.
 I’ve found pore strips to be most effective when used immediately after exfoliating.
-I’m not certain if a dermatologist would approve, but it works for me.
+I’m not certain if a dermatologist would approve, but for me it works to get rid of blackheads.
 Anyway, after removing the pore strip, splash some cool water on your face, gently pat yourself dry, and carry on.

 Get yourself a blackhead extractor.
 Most people, dermatologists included, will tell you to never attempt to remove blackheads by yourself, especially with your fingernails, because you can hurt yourself and potentially cause permanent scarring.
 And they’re right.
 But here’s the thing; sometimes you’ve got one, and regardless of what anyone tells you, you’re gonna try to get it out.
 What do doctors know, anyway?
 And while I would never officially advise you to do so, removing blackheads with an extractor works way better than with your fingernails.
 It’s safer, too.
 I use an extractor (sterilized with rubbing alcohol) only after my face has been washed and my skin is softer.
 I gently press it down over the blackhead, apply just a little pressure, and kind of wobble it around a bit, transferring the pressure from one side of the blackhead to another.
 If it pops up easily, I use the extractor to scrape it away; if it doesn’t come up easily, I wait a few days and try again.